To work in Sweden you must have an approved work permit..

-EEA Nationalities require only their residence permits (Uppehållstillstånd) to work in Sweden.
-The immigration advisor assigned to you by your company will assist and advise you on the permit you require before entering Sweden.
+EEA Nationalities are required to register locally to work in Sweden.
+The immigration advisor assigned to you by your company will assist and advise you on what supporting documentation you require to be fully registered.

 A dependent is granted the right to reside in Sweden based upon your status.

 When submitting your application you must include all details of the dependents that will be relocating with you.

 If you are an EU citizen, and your spouse/partner is Non-EU, they will need to go through the Migration Agency to obtain a residence permit.